inmanta/inmanta-core/docs/administrators/operational_procedures_with_lsm.rst

    * Keep a close eye on progress and problems that may arise.
    * In case of trouble, hit the emergency stop.
 Resuming after a stop is very easy and stopping gives you time to investigate.

-7. Verify that automation setting are on
+7. Verify that automation settings are on

    * :inmanta.environment-settings:setting:`agent_trigger_method_on_auto_deploy` = push_incremental_deploy
    * :inmanta.environment-settings:setting:`auto_deploy` = True